About Restorative Practices

 To be human means, at some point, to be in conflict.
 A conflict is telling us that something isn’t working.
 Good to know.
 Now what?

 Restorative practices create opportunities for dialogue, accountability, and true transformation.
-This is possible through the core values of restorative practices: the building of relationships where reflection, responsibility and repair are at the center.
+Restorative practices is a structural approach to addressing conflict and moving toward healing.
+This is possible through the core values: the building of relationships, addressing the causes of conflict and trauma, the taking on of responsibility, and the intentional working to repair.
 Restorative practices create cultures where equity in voice is foundational resulting in community members feeling more valued, working more effectively, learning more thoroughly, and creating more freely.
 Whether in schools, workplaces, or communities, these practices foster a culture of healing and connection.

 Rachel Anderson